WATonomous/wato_monorepo/docs/Onboarding/getting_started.md

     * If you have a github ssh key on your local machine, you can [forward it to the server](https://docs.github.com/en/developers/overview/using-ssh-agent-forwarding).
 3. **Github Token (classic):** This is to get access to our container registry.
     * To setup a token, refer to [here](https://docs.catalyst.zoho.com/en/tutorials/githubbot/java/generate-personal-access-token/). **IMPORTANT: add `write:packages` to your token.**
 3. **Authorized WATO user:** You have registered a user for yourself on WATO's servers through [`the server status page`](https://status.watonomous.ca/).
 Members should consult with their manager, tech lead, or an infrastructure member about which server to use.
-Log in to a server VM using the commands available on [`the server status page`](https://status.watonomous.ca/) (you can click the vm boxes, remember to use your watonomous.ca credentials).
+Log in to a server VM using the commands available on [`WATcloud page`](https://cloud.watonomous.ca/docs/compute-cluster/ssh).
-    * For additional information on WATO's servers and detailed instructions on accessing the server, see the [meeting notes](https://docs.google.com/document/d/1AP_DjD4oRfWWy2d3EMQheVwnTuTZH0-zBFiAqYyk7Pc/edit?usp=sharing) from a previous Server Access Onboarding meeting.
+    * For additional information on WATO's servers and detailed instructions on accessing the server, see the [meeting notes](https://docs.google.com/document/d/1AP_DjD4oRfWWy2d3EMQheVwnTuTZH0-zBFiAqYyk7Pc/edit?usp=sharing) from a previous Server Access Onboarding meeting or checkout the [WATcloud website](https://cloud.watonomous.ca/docs/compute-cluster).
 4. **ROS2 Knowledge:** You know how ROS2 works and how a ROS2 workspace is structured.
 Otherwise this guide may be confusing.
 See the [ROS2 Tutorials](http://docs.ros.org.ros.informatik.uni-freiburg.de/en/foxy/Tutorials.html) for more information.
 5. **Docker:** You are familiar with Docker and Docker Compose and you have access to Docker on the host machine.
 Verify this by running `$ docker info`.
 You shouldn't see any errors.
 6. **Nvidia GPU:** The host machine has an Nvidia GPU.
 Preferably many to be able to run all the AI we have written.
 Verify this with `nvidia-smi`.